PrincetonUniversity/hpc_beginning_workshop/07_slurm/README.md

 ## Array Jobs

 Array jobs provide a different way to parallelize your computations.
 They are used when you need to run the same job a large number of times with only slight differences between the jobs.
-For instance, let's say you need to run 100 jobs, each with a different seed value for the random number generator, and average all the results together.
-You could submit 100 jobs manually or you could submit one array job.
-Below is an example Slurm script for the case where 4 runs are needed:
+For instance, let's say that you need to run 100 jobs, each with a different seed value for the random number generator.
+You could submit 100 jobs individually or by submitting just one array job.

+Below is an example Slurm script where there are 5 jobs in the array:

 ```bash
 #!/bin/bash